tiehangd/MUPS-EEG/README.md

    The model is implemented with Pytorch, we recommend python 3.5 and PyTorch 0.4.0 with Anaconda.

-   Create a new environment and install PyTorch on it:
+   Create a new environment and install python packages in it:

        conda create --name mups python=3.5
        conda activate mups
        conda install pytorch=0.4.0
        conda install scipy

-   Install necessary python packages:
+   Install other necessary dependencies:

        pip install tqdm tensorboardX